One of the most interesting, fun, and yet very complex nitch is Hotel Photography.

-Start with viewing their portfolio, go through all his galleries and see if you like the style if it’s consistent through all his work.
+Start with viewing their portfolio, go through all his galleries, and see if you like the style and if it’s consistent throughout all his work.

-Look if small projects look amazing as the big ones, read about his or her experience and what make them the best for your project and property.
+Look if small projects look amazing as the big ones, read about his or her experience and what makes them the best for your project and property.

-Remember: working in an active or time-sensitive project requires much more than photography skills, it requires experience, know-how, and technical knowledge.
+Remember: working on an active or time-sensitive project requires much more than photography skills, it requires experience, know-how, and technical knowledge.